roytang/blog/content/post/2016/09/investigating-the-drug-killings.md

   * Have any of the surrenderees later been found to still be involved in drug operations?
   * There are reports of people mistakenly added to these surrenderee lists or forced to come forward, are the police investigating them?

-Suspects killed during police operations ("nanlaban&#8221;):
+Suspects killed during police operations ("nanlaban"):

   * How many drug-related operations have the police conducted?
 How does this rate compare with previous years and administrations?
   * How many suspects are killed vs arrested?
 How does this rate compare with previous years and administrations?
   * How do the above rates compare with other countries, particularly those with similar drug prevalence rates?
-How does it compare with other countries that have ongoing "drug wars&#8221;?
+How does it compare with other countries that have ongoing "drug wars"?
   * How many cases of suspects killed during police operations are under investigation?
 Who conducts the investigations?
 Do they have enough resources?
   * What are the rules of engagement during police operations?
 Are all officers given the proper training re: these rules?
   * Are there any resources or other things that could be provided to the police to help minimize unnecessary loss of life?